-- 5.1.2 Although the original village has seen much development since the Second World War, it still maintains numerous green spaces within its boundary which provide recreational facilities (both formal and informal) and create a feeling of openness.
-In accordance with the Tarvin Village Design Statement (Appendix 7) and findings from the Neighbourhood Plan survey, the community wishes to preserve these spaces for future generations. - 5.1.3 'The assessment of Tarvin's landscape character was an important part of development of the Tarvin Village Design Statement.
+- 5.1.1 Tarvin is an historic rural parish surrounded by Green Belt and open countryside, which are regarded as assets that need to be preserved.
+They are distinguishing features and part of what makes Tarvin parish an attractive place to live.
+Tarvin Conservation Area is mostly located around the High Street.
+Although the original village has seen much development since the Second World War, it still maintains numerous green spaces within its boundary which provide recreational facilities (both formal and informal) and create a feeling of openness.
+In accordance with the Tarvin Village Design Statement and findings from the Neighbourhood Plan survey, the community wishes to preserve these spaces for future generations. - 5.1.2 'The assessment of Tarvin's landscape character was an important part of development of the Tarvin Village Design Statement.
 From this, aspirations linked to local policies were drawn up to manage change in the built environment and landscape (both large and small) in a way which reflects and harmonises with the local character of its buildings, spaces and landscape setting marking the local distinctiveness of a place.'
-(Tarvin Village Design Statement, see Appendix 7) - 5.1.4 'The predominant landscape surrounding the village is of medium scale pastoral fields typical of this part of the county, the pattern having been preserved by grazing rather than suffering heavy hedgerow loss through large scale arable farming practices.
+(Tarvin Village Design Statement, see Appendix 13) - 5.1.3 'The predominant landscape surrounding the village is of medium scale pastoral fields typical of this part of the county, the pattern having been preserved by grazing rather than suffering heavy hedgerow loss through large scale arable farming practices.
 Hedgerows are largely hawthorn with relatively light population of hedgerow trees.'
-(Tarvin Parish Habitat and Wildlife Review, see Appendix 4)

-- 5.1.5 'Much of Tarvin Parish is set within a matrix of intensively productive farmland, most of which are dairy units, although there are some arable and beef and sheep enterprises.
+(Tarvin Parish Habitat and Wildlife Review, see Appendix 8) - 5.1.4 'Much of Tarvin Parish is set within a matrix of intensively productive farmland, most of which are dairy units, although there are some arable and beef and sheep enterprises.
 Amongst the farmland there is a wealth of wildlife habitats which will become further fragmented with any development that takes place' (Tarvin Parish Habitat and Wildlife Review).
 There is possible evidence of historically important remnant ridge and furrow land south of the surface water drain on Tarporley Road.
-A network of public and permissive footpaths provides valued access to local countryside. - 5.1.6 Most of the agriculturally improved fields are bordered by hedgerows, sometimes with roadside verges or arable field margins.
+A network of public and permissive footpaths provides valued access to local countryside. - 5.1.5 Most of the agriculturally improved fields are bordered by hedgerows, sometimes with roadside verges or arable field margins.
 These linear natural features act as wildlife corridors for birds, mammals and invertebrates.
 As such any development should protect and where possible enhance the existing feature.
-This farmland is often interspersed with ponds and small woodland copses and individual field trees (usually oak) again any development should conserve and enhance these areas for wildlife not recreation. - 5.1.7 The parish's open fields support many 'red-listed' birds such as lapwings, fieldfares, skylarks and cuckoos.
+This farmland is often interspersed with ponds and small woodland copses and individual field trees (usually oak) again any development should conserve and enhance these areas for wildlife not recreation. - 5.1.6 The parish's open fields support many 'red-listed' birds such as lapwings, fieldfares, skylarks and cuckoos.
 The water meadows and watercourses provide important wildlife habitats for kingfishers, water voles, otters and pole cats.
 The English bluebell and the endangered black poplar are also found within the parish.
 Protected species such as bats and great crested newts are resident in the parish.
-Any development would need to be aware of responsibilities towards the ground nesting birds such as lapwing and skylark. - 5.1.8 Appendix Map 5 outlines where these habitats and species have been observed. - 5.1.9 Tarvin is possibly unique in having a community woodland which runs most of the western edge of the Tarvin village settlement.
-This award-winning asset, run by the community for the community, is much loved and well-used.
-With this in mind, the Steering Group believe that there would be great merit in extending it along the entire western settlement boundary to the Tarvin roundabout.
-The delivery of this aspiration would require land in both public (CWaC Highways) and private ownership.
-The Parish Council should explore opportunities and support proposals which would enable this policy to be delivered.
+Any development would need to be aware of responsibilities towards the ground nesting birds such as lapwing and skylark. - 5.1.7 Appendix Map 10 outlines where these habitats and species have been observed.